The First World War is often remembered as a conflict that took place in the wet and cold conditions on the western front in northern France.

 Following Beersheba, the Ottoman empire was in a much weaker position, and it would never again have the resources it needed to successfully counterattack.

-When the First World War ended just over a year later, the Ottoman Empire would cease to exist, and the British empire would control how its former Middle Eastern territories would be governed.
+When the First World War ended at the end of 1918, the Ottoman Empire would cease to exist, and the British empire would control how its former Middle Eastern territories would be governed.